Ezs377/Programming-notes/README.md

+This is a set of notes for my personal programming learning to replace my google doc, feel free to read through!

 Comments can be made for questions
 Glossary:
 <text> = Can be anything, as long as it fits the word.
 E.g. <variable> means any variable name